David Peterson (baseball): Minor leagues (2017–2020)

 MLB.com ranked Peterson as New York's second-best prospect going into the 2018 season.
 He began 2018 with the Columbia Fireflies and was promoted to the St. Lucie Mets in June.
 In 22 total starts between the two teams, he went 7–10 with a 3.16 ERA.
 He spent 2019 with the Binghamton Rumble Ponies, going 3–6 with a 4.19 ERA over 24 starts, striking out 122 batters over 116 innings.

 New York Mets

 2020

-Peterson had his contract selected to the 40-man roster on July 28, 2020.
-He made his major league debut on that same day, against the Boston Red Sox at Fenway Park, getting the win after pitching 5 2/3 innings, giving up two runs on seven hits, an error with two walks and three strikeouts in 78 pitches.
+The Mets promoted Peterson to the major leagues on July 28, 2020.
+He made his major league debut that day, against the Boston Red Sox at Fenway Park, getting the win after pitching 5 2/3 innings, giving up two runs on seven hits, an error with two walks and three strikeouts in 78 pitches.
 After the start, Peterson described it as "one of the greatest days of" his life.

 Peterson was placed on the 10-day injured list before his start against the Miami Marlins on August 18, due to left shoulder fatigue, an issue that had arisen following his outing against the Washington Nationals on August 13.
 He returned to the active roster two weeks later and finished the season 6–2 with a 3.44 ERA over 10 games (9 starts).